The Characteristic Mapping Method for the Linear Advection of Arbitrary Sets: Numerical Implementation

 \section{Numerical Implementation}

 In this section, we detail the numerical implementation of the method described in section \ref{sec:math}.
-The first subsection describes the use of a dynamic grid for $\vec{\chi}_0$ and the second summarizes the CM method in pseudo-code for ease of implementation.
+The first subsection describes adaptive decomposition of $[0, T]$ into subintervals, the second subsection deals with the use of dynamic grid resolution for the storage of $\vec{\chi}_{[0, \tau_i]}$, and the third subsection summarizes the CM method in pseudo-code for ease of implementation.